92green/dataparcels/packages/dataparcels-docs/src/docs/api/parcel/Parcel.md

 import Link from 'component/Link';
 import Param from 'component/Param';
+import ApiPageIcon from 'component/ApiPageIcon';
 import ParcelCreateReact from 'docs/notes/ParcelCreateReact.md';
+import IconParcel from 'content/icon-parcel0001.png';

 # Parcel

+<ApiPageIcon>{IconParcel}</ApiPageIcon>

 Parcel is a data container.
 It's job is to hold your data, split it into smaller parts, and merge changes back together.

+If you're using React, you probably wont be instanciating parcels directly.
 Please see the <Link to="/getting-started">getting started</Link> page to see how to best use Parcels in a React app.

 ```js
 import Parcel from 'dataparcels';